JeannetteE/UppsalaWorkshop/Exercises/openrefine_exercise1.md

 Each column contains a *'text filter'* option.
 The **'text filter'** is useful for identifying entries similar Data content
 - and will provide you with information on, whether the data are correct, similar and/or valid (registered in the same way )

-1. For instanse you can easily edit in-correct entries/records one by one, or as clusters
+1. For instance you can easily edit in-correct entries/records one by one, or as clusters

 - we begin with **edit**
 - and then continue with **cluster**